n-fisher/cookiecutter-rimworld-mod-development/README.md

 - Links Rimworld and UnityEngine .dlls for importing in code
 - Clears the default set debugging and trace constants
 - Creates a VS solution with correctly defined paths
-- Clicking `Start ▶️` will preform the designated build sequence and start Rimworld.exe tied to a Visual Studio resource monitor.